RohanMehraa/Todolist-V1/README.md

 # Todolist-V1
-This a TodoList Web App built using Node.js and Express.js
+This a TodoList Web App built using Node.js - Express.js and EJS.
+I made this while leaning the above written technologies.